ava-labs/subnet-evm/cmd/README.md

 ```

-It looks like we have to create the actual precompile, contract that interacts with the precompile, tests for that contract, and small modifications throughout the EVM to enable the precompile.
+It looks like we have to create an actual precompile, an interface for the precompile, a contract that interacts with the precompile, tests for that contract, and small modifications throughout the EVM to enable the precompile.
 This seems like a lot of work.
 Luckily, we have the precompile generation tool!

 This tool does a bulk of the precompile creation work in one command.
 In this tutorial, we will be walking through how to create a working precompile from scratch.